move37park-ops/intuited-v1/README.md

 ---

-© 2026 INTUITED CORP.
-ALL RIGHTS RESERVED.
+© 2026 INTUITED INC. ALL RIGHTS RESERVED.